 The RV toilet in your Airstream is a design that has been used for many years.
-There is either one or two pedals depending on your model.
-On two pedal models the large pedal opens and closes the slide mechanism, while the smaller pedal opens and closes a water valve.
-On single pedal models the pedal opens the slide mechanism and flushes water at the same time.
+The single pedal opens the slide mechanism and flushes water at the same time.

-In normal use, when you are hooked up to city water, both pedals are depressed together.
-This dumps the sewage and fresh water flushes down the side of the bowl.
-Water will continue to run into the bowl for a short time after the pedals are released.
+In normal use, when you are hooked up to city water, the pedal is depressed.
+This dumps the sewage and flushes fresh water down the side of the bowl.
+Water will continue to run into the bowl for a short time after the pedal is released.